The Lord of the Rings (film series): Video games

 Numerous video games were released to supplement the film series.
-They are The Two Towers, The Return of the King, The Third Age, The Third Age (Game Boy Advance), Tactics, The Battle for Middle-earth, The Battle for Middle-earth II, The Battle for Middle-earth II: The Rise of the Witch-king, Conquest, Aragorn's Quest, War in the North, Lego The Lord of the Rings, Guardians of Middle-earth, Middle-earth: Shadow of Mordor, and Middle-earth: Shadow of War.
+The Two Towers and The Return of the King are direct adaptations of the films.
+Other games include The Third Age and its Game Boy Advance version, Tactics, The Battle for Middle-earth, The Battle for Middle-earth II and its expansion The Rise of the Witch-king, Conquest, Aragorn's Quest, War in the North, Lego The Lord of the Rings, Guardians of Middle-earth, Middle-earth: Shadow of Mordor, and Middle-earth: Shadow of War.

+Influence

+According to the scholar of digital media Ian Bogost, the success of the Lord of the Rings film trilogy brought about a resurgence of epic fantasy in the mainstream media.
+Productions thought to be inspired by the trilogy's success include the 2005–2008 animated series Avatar: The Last Airbender and the 2007 film The Golden Compass.